 In fact, the novel by Douglas Adams is a comedic science fiction series of books – better, a trilogy in five parts, as Adams and the blurbs declared.
 The project started as a radio program for BBC Radio 4 in 1978 and became a book a year later.
 The novel owes much to the imaginary built by writers such as Asimov and Bradbury, but it possesses a unique tone.

 Nothing is as it appears

-Among flower pots that become whales, intergalactic highways, and strange geographers obsessed with fjords, the novel ferociously attacks every human attempt at greatness.
+The novel ferociously attacks every human attempt at greatness among flower pots that become whales, intergalactic highways, and strange geographers obsessed with fjords.
 It’s a mix of Star Wars, Neil Gaiman’s novels, and the best of Terry Pratchett, with a surplus of wit.
 Reading it means discovering unforgettable details and characters that are a tonic for low spirits.